Dow Forecast DJIA 2026

 That forecast is fairly bearish given the index is already near 45,000.
 With the 2025 economic boom just ahead and a Pro-US stance from the government, shouldn’t we see 50,000+ as a more reasonable estimate?

-Barron’s suggests that while the DJIA could approach 46,000 in the coming year, reaching 50,000 is more realistically attainable by 2026, assuming economic stability and sustained profit growth.
+Barron’s suggests that while the DJIA could approach 46,000 in the coming year, reaching 50,000 looked more realistically attainable by 2026, assuming economic stability and sustained profit growth.
+Now as it approaches that new number, some forecasters might be looking 10% beyond for 2026 to 53,000.

 Stock market analysts are still rosy about the US economy pricing in rate cuts.
-Yet those rate cuts aren’t certain.
+And those rate cuts are now looking more and more certain.
 Inflation continues just below 3%, and J Powel and the FED stated they are fixated on 2%.
-They would have to go back on their stated intention of 2%.
+They would have to go back on their stated intention of 2%, and a new FED chair would make that issue go away, as America braces for boom times beginning in 2026.

 Can the US industrial machine produce the amount of products needed for a booming low-rate economy?
 As American paychecks grow and they start spending again, will housing, electronics, food and energy products be sufficiently available?
 If not, some of these 30 Dow stocks might balloon in price.
 And inflation will certainly come back.